Ultimate Guide to Semantic SEO

 👉 So how do we analyze the Sentiment of Content?

-The best way is to use a sentiment analysis tool.
-At Thatware we have developed a tool which identifies the different types of words in your document based on sentiment, (positive, negative and neutral).
+The most effective approach is to use a sentiment analysis tool.
+At Thatware, we have developed a solution that identifies different types of words within a document based on sentiment—positive, negative, and neutral.

 Entity Salience

-• How confident Google is that this is the entity we are referring to with the query (i.e., has it matched the string of characters to the entity).
+• How confident Google is that the entity identified truly matches the query (in other words, whether the string of characters has been correctly mapped to the intended entity).

-• In the case of ambiguity, which entity is the most probable candidate according to Google’s perception of intent.
+• In cases of ambiguity, which entity Google considers the most likely match based on its interpretation of user intent.

 👉 What SEOs Can Do?